Modelling columnarity of pyramidal cells in the human cerebral cortex: The degenerate Poisson line cluster point process

 Consequently, simulating $X=Y_W$ is straightforwardly done by simulating a Thomas point process (on a larger set than $W_{xy}$ in order to avoid boundary effects) along with independent uniform $z$-coordinates on $W_z$.
 For simulating the Thomas point process we apply standard software from the \texttt{R}-package \texttt{spatstat} \citep{BRT:2016}.
 Similarly, fitting a degenerate PLCPP to a realisation of $X$ is simply a matter of fitting a Thomas process to the point pattern consisting of the $xy$-coordinates of the points in that realisation.
-Since the $K$-function of the Thomas process has a closed form expression, the model can be fitted using minimum contrast estimation with $T(r) = K(r)$ in \eqref{e:mc}.
+Since the $K$-function of the Thomas process has a closed form expression, the model can easily be fitted using minimum contrast estimation with $T(r) = K(r)$ in \eqref{e:mc}.
 Table~\ref{t:MC_PLCPP} summarises the parameter estimates, where most notably the expected cluster size $\widehat{\alpha a}$ is $< 1$ for both \texttt{L3} and \texttt{L5}.
 Understanding each cylindrical cluster within $W$ as (a part of) a minicolumn, `these parameter estimates result in very unnatural models for the datasets, since each minicolumn within $W$ is expected to consist of less than one point' (personal communication with Jens R. Nyengaard).

-Despite the fact that the fitted degenerate PLCPP models are somewhat unnatural and hardly can be interpreted as a model with (hypothesised) minicolumnar structures, GERL envelope procedure based on a concatenation of the $F$-, $G$-, and $J$-functions show that the Thomas process suitably fit the projected locations with a $p$-value of 0.76 for \texttt{L3} and 0.87 for \texttt{L5}.
-However, results from the concatenated GERL envelope procedure described in Section~\ref{s:func_summ} indicated that the model did not suitably describe the three-dimensional nucleolus locations with a $p$-value of $10^{-4}$ for both \texttt{L3} and \texttt{L5}.
+Despite the fact that the fitted degenerate PLCPP models are somewhat unnatural and hardly can be interpreted as a model with (the hypothesised) minicolumnar structures, GERL envelope procedure based on a concatenation of the $F$-, $G$-, and $J$-function shows that the Thomas process suitably fit the projected locations {(projections into the two-dimensional $xy$-plane)} with a $p$-value of 0.76 for \texttt{L3} and 0.87 for \texttt{L5}.
+However, results from the concatenated GERL envelope procedure described in Section~\ref{sec:GERL} indicated that the model did not suitably describe the three-dimensional nucleolus locations with $p$-values of $10^{-4}$ and $10^{-4}$ for \texttt{L3} and $10^{-4}$ and $6*10^{-4}$ for \texttt{L5} when using the GERL envelope procedure based on the concatenation of the one-dimensional summary functions ($L-r$, $G$, $F$, $J$) and the cylindrical $K$-function in the $z$-direction, respectively.